-- X No Special Retirement Plans.
-We do not currently offer, nor do we have plans to provide, pension arrangements, retirement plans or nonqualified deferred compensation plans or arrangements to our executive officers that are not generally available to our other full-time, salaried team members. - X No Special Health or Welfare Benefits.
-Our executive officers participate in broad-based, company-sponsored health and welfare benefits programs on the same basis as our other full-time, salaried team members. - X No Perquisites.
-We provide no perquisites or other personal benefits to our executive officers. - X No Tax Reimbursements.
-We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits. - X No Post-Employment Tax Reimbursements.
-We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments or benefits. - X Hedging and Pledging Prohibited.
-We prohibit our executive officers, directors, and certain other team members from hedging or pledging our securities.
+- No Special Retirement Plans.
+We do not currently offer, nor do we have plans to provide, pension arrangements, retirement plans or nonqualified deferred compensation plans or arrangements to our executive officers that are not generally available to our other full-time, salaried team members. - No Special Health or Welfare Benefits.
+Our executive officers participate in broad-based, company-sponsored health and welfare benefits programs on the same basis as our other full-time, salaried team members. - No Perquisites.
+We provide no perquisites or other personal benefits to our executive officers. - No Tax Reimbursements.
+We do not provide any tax reimbursement payments (including "gross-ups") on any perquisites or other personal benefits. - No Post-Employment Tax Reimbursements.
+We do not provide any tax reimbursement payments (including "gross-ups") on any severance or change-in-control payments or benefits.